 This Veal Osso Buco with creamy Parmesan Polenta is an incredibly divine combination.
 Worthy of a special occasion or if you're just wanting something super yummy and a little different!

-This Osso Buco recipe is guaranteed to be a gift and meal all in one!!
+This Osso Buco recipe is a gift and meal all in one!!

 Andiamo mio amico!!